DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 : A full IP packet, from the IP Version field until the last byte of the IP Payload.

+Note that this message MAY still be used even when HTTP/3 datagrams are available.

 ## ADDRESS_ASSIGN Message